ASCTech/asc_install/TestCases/asc_webforms.md

     +   User should be able to manage form fields with drag-and-drop editor.

-5. Click view to see rendered webform.
+6. Click view to see rendered webform.
     +   Title should be displayed according to specs.
     +   Form fields should display with correct widgets, settings, and in anticipated order.

-8. Enter a numerical value in the e-mail field and attempt to save.
+7. Enter a numerical value in the e-mail field and attempt to save.
     +   Form should not let user submit form with invalid content.

 8. Enter valid values and resave the form..
-    +   Form should let authorized (anonymous by default) user submit form with valid content.
+    +   Form should let authorized (all authenticated and anonymous users by default) user submit form with valid content.

-10. Visit the Access Control tab and grant view access to a user who is not a Form Manager, Form Viewer, Content Manager or Admin.
+9. Visit the ACL tab and grant access to a user with no roles on the site (try NoRoleUser).
-    +   Webform Managers, Content Managers and Admins should have access to modify Access Control for Webforms.
+    +   Webform Managers, Content Managers and Admins should have access to modify access control for Webforms.
-    +   Users  for Webformsl for Webform

-11.
+10. Masquerade or log in as the user to which form access was granted and visit the form, select the results tab.
+    +   Any user with an account who is granted results access to a form should see the Results tab on the form page, and access form results.
+    +   Submitted Results should be available to all Form Vieweres, Form Managers, Content Managers, Admins and individual users with Results Access.

-6. Visit the content page on the Administration toolbar (Administration > Content).
+11. Visit the content page on the Administration toolbar (Administration > Content).
 Click the 'edit' link under operations for the newly creatied story.
 Check the 'Display Thumbnails' box below the image selector.
         Then, near the bottom, under 'Menu Settings' check